 "Amateurs sit and wait for inspiration, the rest of us just get up and go to work." - Stephen King

-Why study Creative and Professional Writing?
+Why study Creative and Professional Writing (with a Foundation Year)?

 Why St Mary's?

 At St Mary's we are friendly and supportive and get to know our students very well.
 We operate an open door policy in Creative Writing where we meet students regularly to discuss books, film and life.
+There is a lively Professional and Creative Arts Society, and regular informal reading evenings, where students share work with each other.

 - Transferable skills that apply to any industry